The two basic options available for refinancing with a VA loan are Interest Rate Reduction Loan (IRRRL) or a rate-term refinance.

 - The refinance must be “streamlined” with relaxed credit qualifications and/or underwriting if the loan to be refinanced is: Not past due by 30 days or more. - OR - The new monthly payment (including principal, interest, taxes and insurance) does not increase by 20% or more over the previous monthly payment.

-- Unless you are refinancing from an adjustable rate mortgage (i.e. ARM) to a fixed interest rate, the interest rate on the new loan must be lower than the previous loan.
+- Unless you are refinancing from an adjustable-rate mortgage (ARM) to a fixed interest rate, the interest rate on the new loan must be lower than the previous loan.

 - The VA funding fee and any other allowable fees and charges must be included in the new loan.
-Your loan advisor will explain all the fees and charges associated with this process.
+Your Armed Forces Bank Loan Officer will explain all the fees and charges associated with this process.

 - No lien other than the existing VA loan may be paid for the proceeds from an IRRRL or “streamlined” refinance loan.
-If there is another lien on the property, that lien may need to be subordinated to the VA refinance loan.
+If there is another lien on the property, that lien can't take precedence in the VA refinance loan.

 - The maximum term for a VA IRRRL loan is the existing loan term plus 10 years, not to exceed 30 years and 32 days.